 Minor in Engineering Entrepreneurship

 Penn Engineering offers a Minor in Engineering Entrepreneurship (EENT), complementing the core engineering disciplines.
 This Minor is designed for students majoring in engineering and applied science.
 However, it is open to all University undergraduates subject to available class space.
 Non-engineering students should check with their home schools to determine their eligibility to take the EENT Minor.
 All courses for the EENT Minor must be taken for a grade (no Pass/Fail).
+Successful completion of EAS 545 is a prerequisite to EAS 546 or EAS 549.

 Six courses are required for a Minor in Engineering Entrepreneurship, comprised of the following: